apexatoll/aoc-cli/README.md

 ```

-- AoC-cli stores this key under the alias 'main' by default.
+- AoC-cli stores this key under the alias 'main' if no custom alias is specified
 - To store the key under a different alias use the `-u` or `--user` flags followed by the desired alias.
 - Session keys are stored in the aoc config file located at `~/.config/aoc-cli/aoc.rc`.

-- Keys can be stored manually in your config file using the format:
+Keys can also be stored manually in your config file using the format:

 ```bash
 cookie=>$alias=>$key